-CLIFFSIDE LAKE RECREATIONAL AREA

-This is a delightful plunge into nature's glorious bounty!
-You can enjoy several hiking trails - some of which lead to waterfalls - as well as picnic tables with grills and a lake for swimming and fishing (with a N.C. fishing license).
+CLIFFSIDE LAKE RECREATIONAL AREA - Easy 5.3 miles from downtown Highlands trails - some of which lead to waterfalls - as well as picnic tables with grills and a lake for swimming and fishing (with a N.C. fishing license).
 A day-use fee is required, and picnic shelters must be reserved.
 Its Cliffside Loop Trail is an easy 0.75-mile walk around the lake.